onaret/G2G-Simulator/README.md

 # Simulate G2G setup

 #### Setup the study design
-Describe your study design in termes of population and strain distribution Population P1 and P2 has the same amount of sample (2500 each) but in P1 1500 samples has strain A and 1000 has strain B and conversely in P2
+Describe your study design in terms of population and strain distribution Population P1 and P2 has the same amount of sample (2500 each) but in P1 1500 samples has strain A and 1000 has strain B and conversely in P2

 ```R